shangruJia/scDeepInsight/README.md

 - A supervised single-cell annotation method
 - The paper of scDeepInsight has been uploaded to bioRxiv: [scDeepInsight: a supervised cell-type identification method for scRNA-seq data with deep learning](https://www.biorxiv.org/content/10.1101/2023.03.09.531861v1)
 - scdeepinsight has already been packaged and published to PyPI: [scdeepinsight v1.1.0](https://pypi.org/project/scdeepinsight/).
 Users can refer to [Tutorial](https://github.com/shangruJia/scDeepInsight/blob/main/Tutorial.ipynb) to figure out how to use this package.
+- For users who wish to implement scDeepInsight in a separate environment, the docker image file is available at: [docker image](https://hub.docker.com/r/shangrujia/scdeepinsight)

 #### **1. Introduction of the pipeline**
 ![](https://github.com/shangruJia/scDeepInsight-additional/blob/main/Figures/workflow.png)